Muscle Aches!!!!!

 " What makes it better or worse?

-" Do other symptoms occur at the same time, like joint pain, fever, vomiting, weakness, malaise, or difficulty using the affected muscle?
+" Do other symptoms occur at the same time, like joint pain, fever, vomiting, weakness, malaise, or difficulty

 " Is there a pattern to the muscle aches?